MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 1. Check that `ApplicationInsightsAgent_EXTENSION_VERSION` app setting is set to a value of `~2` on Windows, `~3` on Linux

-1. Examine the log file to see that the agent has started successfully: browse to `https://yoursitename.scm.azurewebsites.net/`, under SSH change to the root directory, the log file is located under LogFiles/ApplicationInsights.
+1. Examine the log file to see that the agent started successfully: browse to `https://yoursitename.scm.azurewebsites.net/`, under SSH change to the root directory, the log file is located under LogFiles/ApplicationInsights.

     :::image type="content"source="./media/azure-web-apps-java/app-insights-java-status.png" alt-text="Screenshot of the link above results page.":::